shieldgenerator7/DnD-Stories/Library/Spells_DC20.md

 # Enduring Thread

-5th-level Necromancy
+Necromancy

-Casting Time: 1 hour
+Cost: 1 hour (Ritual) + 3 MP

 Range: Touch

-Components: S, M (an iron thread, which the spell consumes)

-Duration: Instantaneous
+Duration: Permanent

-You touch a creature and safeguard them from the aging process.
-The creature can’t die due to aging or organ failure.
+You weave an iron thread into a target creature, safeguarding them from the aging process.
+The target gains Immunity to all damage from aging and organ failure.

-If the creature would take damage or die from aging or organ failure, they instead don’t.
-They then become Undead for the purposes of spells like Detect Undead and Turn Undead, but they retain their memories, personalities, and stats.
+If the target would die from old age or organ failure, they instead continue living, retaining their memories, personalities, and stats.
+They become effected by spells that effect Undead, such as Detect Undead and Turn Undead, but are not truly Undead themselves.

+Mana Point Enhancements

+Disease Insurance: (1 MP) The target gains Immunity to disease.

-Additionally, they become immune to poison and disease, and the Poisoned condition.
+Poison Insurance: (1 MP) The target gains Immunity to Poison damage and the Poisoned condition.

+Dispel Insurance: (2 MP) This spell can’t be dispelled by normal means.
+A creature within 1 Space may spend 1 AP to make an Investigation Check against your Save DC.
+Success: The creature finds the iron thread in the target.
+For 1 minute or until they move away from the target, they can dispel this spell by targeting the iron thread.

 # Conjure Tea Cup